adewoledayo/project-2/README.md

 # A Data Mining excercise on Opportunities and Challenges of the Sharing Economy: Airbnb.
-A focus on Edinburgh, Scotland
+A focus on Edinburgh, Scotland, United Kingdom.